-- Heavy Weight Cardstock or other Heavy Paper
+- Heavy Weight Cardstock or other heavy paper that can be folded

 - Template (links below)

 - Tissue Paper

 - Decorating Materials – spray paint, mod podge, stamps, glitter, scrapbook paper, etc

 - Hole Puncher (this one is my favorite and doesn’t hurt your hands)